superfly/docs/laravel/the-basics/customizing-deployments.html.md

 You may want to use the [`release_command`](/docs/reference/configuration/#the-deploy-section) to perform database migrations or other tasks.

-These types of tasks could be a `.sh` user-script, or `release_command` defined in your `fly.toml` file - it's up to you and your use case.
+These types of tasks could be a `.sh` user script, or `release_command` defined in your `fly.toml` file - it's up to you and your use case.

 If you need a script to do something (or NOT do something) during a release command, your scripts can detect the presence of the `RELEASE_COMMAND` environment variable.